Are you looking for another fast and easy baby quilt to make? This tutorial can be made with a charm pack and a background fabric.

 I used 2 charm packs of Spirograph by Benartex which only had 22 blocks – one of each print.
 I needed 2 blocks of each print.

-You can find some great deals on fabric here also.
+You can find some great deals on fabric here.

 Sew your pieces together as shown using a ¼ inch seam allowance.

-Press your block and then trim it to a 4.5 inch square.
+Press your block and then trim it to a 4½-inch square, using a 4½-inch square ruler makes it very easy to do.

 Here are 4 blocks ready to be sewn together.